UChicagoCANONLab/automated-assessment/README.md

 * Run `browserify main.js -o bundle.js` to update bundle.js after making changes in main.js or its dependencies, so that they show up in the browser.
 * First run 'npm install -g browserify' to install this command if needed

+### bundle_project.js
+* Bundle file for project checker
+* Run `browserify main_project.js -o bundle_project.js` to update bundle_project.js after making changes in main_project.js or its dependencies, so that they show up in the browser.
+* First run 'npm install -g browserify' to install this command if needed

 ### index.html

 * HTML body and elements.
 * jQuery code to prevent accidental reload and to map enter key to the grade button.

+### projects.html

+* Contains HTML for the project checker

 ### main.js